OVERCOMING THE CORONAVIRUS CRISIS TOGETHER; STRENGTHENING RESILIENCE AND GROWTH

 - Monetary and fiscal policy reacted quickly to the crisis with very extensive support measures.
 Automatic stabilisers also play an important role.

-- The German Federal Government's stimulus package is contributing to the recovery and will likely increase economic output temporarily by 0.7 to 1.3 % but is not targeted in all areas.
+- The German Federal Government's stimulus package is contributing to the recovery and will likely increase economic output temporarily by 0.7 to 1.3 %, but some elements are not well targeted in all areas.

 - Once the economic situation improves sustainably in the future, the focus should be on consolidating public finances, and normalising monetary policy.

-- The temporarily established recovery fund gives EU member states the opportunity to invest in productivity and growth and could therefore facilitate structural reforms.
+- The temporary Recovery and Resilience Facility enables the EU member states to invest in productivity and growth, thus facilitating structural reforms.

-- The sustainability of public finances, an effective fiscal framework and the stability of the financial system are prerequisites for a resilient Europe in the future.
+- The sustainability of public finances, an effective fiscal framework, and the stability of the financial system are prerequisites for a Europe that will be resilient in the future.

-- Reinforcing the EU single market can increase resilience to future crises.
-Contributing factors could include more diversified supply chains and a European system of inventory management can contribute to this.
+- Strengthening the EU's Single Market can increase resilience to future crises.
+More diversified supply chains and a European system of inventory management can contribute to this.

 CLIMATE PROTECTION AS AN INDUSTRIAL POLICY OPPORTUNITY